 Making a Custom Variable Required

-To make it so your survey will only load if a value is present for a particular custom variable, edit the variable as described above, then click the tickbox under "Is Required". with this box ticked, the survey will not load unless a value is provided for this variable.
+To make it so your survey will only load if a value is present for a particular custom variable, edit the variable as described above, then click the tickbox under Is Required. with this box ticked, the survey will not load unless a value is provided for this variable.
 If no value is provided, the respondent is shown the same "Survey Link Invalid" message that is shown for any incorrect survey link.

 Making a Custom Variable Only Accept Unique Values

-To make it so your survey will only load if a provided value is unique, edit the variable as described above, then click the tickbox under "Unique Value".
+To make it so your survey will only load if a provided value is unique, edit the variable as described above, then click the tickbox under Is Unique.
 With this box ticked, the survey will only load if the value provided for this variable is unique - meaning that it has not been used to complete this survey before.
 If a respondent accesses the survey using a previously-used value, the "You have already completed this survey" message will be displayed, and the survey is not loaded.

 If no value is provided for the variable, then this does not block further responses from being provided with no value.
 The lack of a value is not in itself considered a value.